marcuslull/RTPSAPI/README.md

 This MVP will serve as a strong foundation for a comprehensive political sentiment analysis platform, providing valuable insights to a wide range of users and establishing a foothold in a rapidly growing market.

 ## 9. Architecture
 Four services logically seperated by responsibility.
-Inter-service communication is provided by ApplicationEventPublisher which is a non-blocking event based message service.
+Inter-service communication is provided by Redis Streams or Spring's ApplicationEventPublisher which are non-blocking event based services.

-- ### The Listeners (Twitter Stream Thread Pool):
+- ### The Listeners (Social Media Stream Thread Pool):
-    A dedicated thread pool continuously listens to the Twitter filtered stream and publish bundles to the ApplicationEventPublisher.
+    A dedicated thread pool continuously listens to the social media stream and publish bundles to the Redis Stream or ApplicationEventPublisher.
-Twitter API > Spring Reactive WebClient > ApplicationEventPublisher
+  Social media API > Intermediate connector > ApplicationEventPublisher/Redis

 - ### The Analysts (Data Processing Thread Pool):
-    This thread pool subscribes to the ApplicationEventPublisher topic where the Listeners publish incoming tweets.
+    This thread pool subscribes to the ApplicationEventPublisher topic or Redis group where the Listeners publish incoming posts.
-Each thread grabs a bundle of tweets, performs sentiment analysis, and updates scores and trends.
+Each thread grabs a bundle of posts, performs sentiment analysis, and updates scores and trends.
-ApplicationEventPublisher > Spring AI/GCP Vertex AI - Gemini > ApplicationEventPublisher
+ApplicationEventPublisher/Redis > Spring AI/GCP Vertex AI - Gemini > ApplicationEventPublisher/Redis

 - ### The Archivists (Data Storage Thread Pool):
     This thread pool handles database interactions.
 It receives processed data from the Analyst and efficiently stores it in Cloud SQL.
-ApplicationEventPublisher > Spring Data JPA
+ApplicationEventPublisher/Redis > Spring Data JPA

 - ### The Concierge (Controller Service):
     Uses Spring Web to handle incoming API requests, effortlessly spinning up threads as needed.
-Spring Data JPA > Spring Reactive Web > ReST API
+Spring Data JPA > Spring Web > ReST API